Verizon Fios Business Internet – New $69/mo Deal for October 2020

 The problem with copper wires is that they’re subject to all sorts of interference.
 Any strong magnetic or electrical fields in the area around the copper wire prevents them from transmitting properly.
 Furthermore, electrons can only travel so quickly, which caps internet speeds.

 Rather than being limited by the speeds of copper, Fios is a fiber optic system.
 As a fiber optic, Fios is only limited by the speed of light rather than the speed of electricity moving through a copper wire.

 The main advantage of fiber optic cables like in Fios is that light can move very quickly.
 Light can move faster than anything else in the universe.
 The signal provided by Fios carries pulses of light through very clear glass tubes, which take the place of copper wires.

 Unlike electricity and copper wire, light doesn’t need to be retransmitted as frequently as electrical signals, and it doesn’t suffer from common sources of interference.
 This means that Fios can offer the highest internet speeds without any trouble.

-Fios Business Internet is ideal for file sharing, video conferencing, backups, heavy e-commerce orders, huge data transfers, and fast upload speeds.
+Fios Internet is ideal for file sharing, video conferencing, backups, heavy e-commerce orders, huge data transfers, and fast upload speeds.

 Your company will have access to a handful of privacy tools provided by Verizon which will help your company to keep its data secure.
 Likewise, you’ll get access to the Verizon Cloud, a place for your company to keep its data backed up and secure.

 You’ll also get access to the Business Preferred customer service platform, which will give you faster response times from Verizon support and get you a direct line to the maintenance teams which will be servicing your infrastructure.
 You won’t need to worry about downtime anymore.

 Options And Pricing

-There are a handful of packages for Fios Business Internet which make use of the high speeds provided by fiber optic lines.
+There are a handful of packages and deals for Fios which make use of the high speeds provided by fiber optic lines.
 The options are bundled based on the speed which your business needs.